 The Codice Fiscale is an alpha numeric code which is assigned to all Italians at birth.
-Anyone who comes to live and work in Italy will need this code too.
+Anyone who comes to live and work in Italy will need an Italian tax code.
 I have one, even though I am not Italian.

-Those who need a real codice fiscale will also find instructions on where to go to obtain an official one.
+If you need a real Italian tax code (codice fiscale), you will also find instructions in this post on where to go to get one.

-Before I explain how to use an online system to create a codice fiscale be aware that if you ever need a real codice fiscale, the one you create using the system mentioned here may not be 100% accurate.
+Before explaining how to use an online system to create a codice fiscale, be aware that if you ever need a real Italian tax code, the one you create using the system mentioned here may not be 100% accurate.

-Problems can occur if more than one person has a similar name and surname, was born on exactly the same date and in the same ‘comune’.
-OK, so this is going to be rare, but I thought I should mention this – just in case.
+Problems can occur if more than one person has a similar name and surname, was born on exactly the same date and in the same ‘commune’.
+OK, so these situations are going to be rare, but I thought I should mention this – just in case.

 Incidentally, I used the system below to calculate my own codice fiscale and the result was exactly the same as my actual official Italian codice fiscale code – but this is not always the case.
 As I mentioned at the start of this ‘how to’, I have a codice fiscale because I live and work in Italy, even though I am not Italian.